 When preparing your initial version of your dissertation, you must contact a documentation technician at the HEC Montréal library, who will ensure that your dissertation meets presentation standards.

-There are two models available to help you write your dissertation:
+There are three models available to help you write your dissertation:

 You are responsible for ensuring that your dissertation meets the established presentation standards.

 Complete the Notice of submission of a PhD dissertation and make sure you complete all items on the checklist.

 Your director must submit the Appointment of a PhD thesis jury form to the program administration.

 If your deadline for completing your PhD has expired, you may be re-admitted in order to submit your dissertation, under certain conditions.
 Complete the Short Administrative Request form.